MarConNik/573/README.md

 replacing `<TRAIN_FILE>` with the path to training data and `<MODEL_FILE>` with a path to save the model (and vectorizer).

+## Data

+We will fill this out with more as we see fit
+Max tweet length of Spanglish_train.conll: 40
+Max tweet length of Spanglish_dev.conll: 42
+Max tweet length of Spanglish_test_conll_unlabeled.txt: 40
+Max tweet length of Hinglish_train_14k_split_conll.txt: 56
+Max tweet length of Hinglish_dev_3k_split_conll.txt: 44
+Max tweet length of Hinglish_test_unlabeled_conll_updated.txt: 41

 ## Classifier

 The classifier can be run from the shell with the following command: